 Click the link here to read the executive summary: Executive Summary

-As of December 31, 2018, there were 11,929 retail gasoline stations operating in Canada, or 3.2 outlets for every 10,000 persons.
-Our census illustrates a continued diversity of brands of gasoline in Canada (we measured 88 different “brands” of gas), although the physical product largely originates from 14 refineries in Canada, operated by a total of seven refining organizations.
+As of December 31, 2019, there were 11,937 retail gasoline stations operating in Canada, or 3.2 outlets for every 10,000 persons.
+Our census illustrates a continued diversity of brands of gasoline in Canada (we measured 93 different “brands” of gas), although the physical product largely originates from 14 refineries in Canada, operated by a total of six refining organizations.
 Similarly, we identified 67 companies involved in the marketing of gasoline, where they manage a network of two or more stations.

-Generally, trends in the Canadian fuels marketplace over the last fifteen years show refiner-marketers are less involved in setting fuel prices, down from nearly a third of all sites in 2004.
-Remaining gas stations (some 77 percent) in Canada are price-controlled by a diverse mix of petroleum marketers, whose importance and influence is growing, particularly between two sub-types: Regional distributors and “big box” marketers.
+Generally, trends in the Canadian fuels marketplace over the last fifteen years show refiner-marketers are less involved in setting fuel prices, down from nearly a third of all sites in 2004 to just 21 percent of sites in 2019.
+Remaining gas stations (some 79 percent) in Canada are price-controlled by a diverse mix of petroleum marketers, whose importance and influence is growing, particularly between two sub-types: Regional distributors and “big box” marketers.
 The latter has an influence on the retail petroleum market – particularly in terms of price competitiveness – that is far out of proportion to their relatively small number of outlets.

 Other Topics Include: